neurallambda/neurallambda/README.md

       * and: stack pretty_print fns
     * Move symbolics stuff out of Neurallambda into a "Symbol" class?
   * Collect assumptions made throughout and test:
-    * hypercomplex.
+    * [X] hypercomplex.
 If this isn't paying for itself, rip it out of the repo.
+Solution: deleted hypercomplex.
-    * converting from mat form of hypercomplex back to vec form
+    * [X] converting from mat form of hypercomplex back to vec form.
+Solution: deleted hypercomplex.
     * same vec_size across addresses, tags, col1, col2
     * This neuralstack vs others?